fpjohnston/TECO-64/doc/insert.md

 ### TECO-64 - Insertion Commands

 The following lists all of the text insertion commands.
-These commands cause the character or characters specified in the command to be inserted into the text buffer at the current position of the buffer pointer.
+These commands cause the character or characters specified in the command to be inserted into the edit buffer at the current position of the buffer pointer.
 Following execution of an insertion command, the pointer will be positioned immediately after the last character of the insertion.